A few days ago, I stumbled upon a letter I’d almost forgotten about. It was from Neil French.

 In 2007, Neil lived in Mallorca.

-Without me knowing, Ecco had reached out to Neil and asked him if he'd mind writing a little note for the occasion.
+Unbeknownst to me, Ecco had reached out to Neil and asked him to write me a note for the occasion.

-Reading this letter the other day put a smile on my face.
-It made me realize once again Neil's not just a great (and witty) writer, he's also a guy who takes time to inspire others to rise above themselves.
-It's something I try to do in my role as an ECD these days; to help produce great work and to help elevate the people behind it.
-I'm grateful to have had Neil French as an example.
+Reading it again the other day brought a smile to my face.
+Neil isn’t just a great writer—he’s a guy who takes the time to inspire others to rise above themselves.
+It’s something I strive to do as an ECD today: to help produce great work and elevate the people behind it.

 Here’s the message he wrote: